whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>2 candles, Value $24</DD>
 </DL>

-<p>I've never used these type of candles before, but they do look quite chic and very large in size too.</p>
+<p>I've never used these type of candles before, but they do look quite chic and very large in size too.
+The design is white candles with silver dots, so it surely looks modern and chic and will go great with any decor.</p>

 <br>